The employer's statutory insurances

 You can purchase the policy from the accident insurance provider of your choice.
 The cost of your insurance premiums will be calculated relative to the size of the salaries you pay and according to your worker’s risk of accidents and occupational diseases related to your employees’ occupational class.
 Different insurance providers also have differing practices, which means the specific cost of insurance premiums will be determined when you purchase a policy.

 You are obligated to notify the insurance provider

-- the information it requires by the end of January each year.
+- the information it requires, for example your company’s sector as well as the company’s ownership, by the end of January each year.

 Insurance companies will receive information directly from the Incomes Register on salaries and occupational class.
-Please keep in mind that you are responsible for reporting the correct data to the Incomes Register, and incorrect entries in the Incomes Register must always be corrected.
+Please keep in mind that you are responsible for reporting the correct data to the Incomes Register.
+Always correct entries in the Incomes Register.